flathub/com.riverbankcomputing.PyQt.BaseApp/README.md

 ### Example: PyQt application

-While it's not required, it's possible to set the environment variable `BASEAPP_REMOVE_PYWEBENGINE` to have the
+While it's not required, it's possible to set the environment variable `BASEAPP_REMOVE_WEBENGINE` to have the
 `BaseApp-cleanup.sh` script remove the PyQtWebEngine bindings and QtWebEngine with its dependencies.

 ```yaml